 - Etiology: any cause of bleeding can cause acute blood loss anemia

-- Clinical features: May be asymptomatic or have symptoms of anemia (see above)
+- Clinical features: May be asymptomatic or have (see above)

 - Imaging: Modality depends on the pretest probability of the suspected site of bleeding.

-- CT of soft tissue if there is concern for intramuscular bleeding.
+- CT soft tissue if there is concern for intramuscular bleeding

-- Abdominal/pelvic CT if there is concern for intra-abdominal bleeding.
+- CT abdomen and pelvis if there is concern for intraabdominal bleeding

-- Chest radiography and/or chest CT if there is concern for a pulmonary source (See “Diagnostics” in pleural effusion and in hemothorax).
+- CXR and/or CT chest if there is concern for a pulmonary source (see “Diagnostics” in pleural effusion and in hemothorax)

 Hemoglobin and hematocrit levels can initially be normal in acute hemorrhage, even if there has already been significant blood loss.
 They will eventually decrease after plasma volume has been restored either spontaneously or via IV fluid resuscitation.